woile/woile.github.io/posts/creating-a-small-git-like-cli-with-decli/index.rst

 ::

-    $ python -m git add --help
+    $ python -m git commit --help
-    usage: git add [-h] [--update]
+    usage: git commit [-h] [--amend]

     optional arguments:
-    -h, --help  show this help message and exit --update
+    -h, --help  show this help message and exit --amend     Replace the tip of the current branch by creating a new commit.

 And that's it, we have succesfully created a nice and mantainable cli.

-Also if you already have a project and you want to provide an interface, now you know how.
+Keep in mind that if you already have a project, and you want to provide an interface, now you know how.

 Hope it was a useful reading.